minblock/picscoin/README.md

 Development Process
 -------------------

-The `master` branch is regularly built and tested, but is not guaranteed to be completely stable.
-[Tags](https://github.com/minblock/picscoin/tags) are created regularly to indicate new official, stable release versions of Picscoin Core.
+The `master` branch is where the latest Picscoins developmental builds are being deployed to tags and releases.
+All Releases are to be considered Developmental as well as latest stable builds.
+Stable builds begin with a v.
+[Tags](https://github.com/minblock/picscoin/tags) are created generated sequentially to indicate new compilation ready releases of Picscoin Core.

 The contribution workflow is described in [CONTRIBUTING.md](CONTRIBUTING.md).